fsharp/fsharp.github.io/_posts/2014-05-30-fsharp-contributions.md

 ---
 layout: default
-title: Contributing to the F# Core
+title: Contributing to the F# Langauge and Compiler
 ---

 Contributing to the F# Langauge and Compiler